Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Industrial Context Background

 \subsection{Industrial Context}

 DTI is a leading Danish institute focused on developing advanced technology and transferring the technology to industry.
 A key area that DTI focuses on is robotics.
-Within robotics, DTI is leading an initiative for robotic applications for sustainable operations deemed critical in the context of CEAP.
+Within robotics, DTI is leading an initiative for robotic applications for sustainable operations deemed critical in CEAP.
 Adopting circular economy principles from the CEAP could substantially boost the EU's GDP by 0.5\% by 2030, creating approximately 700,000 new jobs~\cite{doi/10.2779/05068}.
 Electrical and electronic equipment, one of the fastest-growing waste streams in the EU, currently sees less than 40\% recycled, resulting in significant value loss~\cite{doi/10.2779/05068}.

-This scenario underscores the need for refurbishing electronics such as laptops with robots, which is the context of this paper.
-A typical refurbishment process consists of disassembly, cleaning, inspection, restoration, reassembly, and testing steps.
-Collaborative robots performing these steps often require human involvement for challenging tasks (e.g., non-trivial disassembly tasks).
+This scenario underscores the need to refurbish electronics such as laptops, which is the context of this paper.
+A typical refurbishment process consists of disassembly, cleaning, inspection, restoration, reassembly, and testing.
+Collaborative robots performing these steps often require human involvement for challenging tasks, e.g., non-trivial disassembly tasks.
 In particular, an essential and time-consuming step in the refurbishment process is cleaning the stickers on the laptop, which can be further divided into two tasks: sticker detection and removal.
 Accurate detection of stickers with high confidence is crucial, as incorrect detection may result in damage to the laptop surface or incomplete sticker removal.
 Although the sticker detection task is straightforward for humans, the unlimited number of stickers and ever-changing types of laptops pose a significant challenge for automating and scaling this process.
 This issue of handling extreme variability is common across many loops of the circular economy, including recycling, refurbishing, repairing, and remanufacturing.
-Therefore, having a method to manage this variability in a scalable and automated way is crucial for becoming more circular.
+Thus, having a method to manage this variability in a scalable and automated way is crucial for becoming more circular.